bdionne/bitstore/Readme.md

-## bitstore -- A document based approach to ontology development
+## Bitstore -- A document based approach to ontology development

 The goal of bitstore is a minimal environment for ontology development that is document centered, implemented as a